Dev GuideAPI Reference

 Note

-If you have access to the Optimizely Dogfood sample repository in GitHub, it includes an example of adding a multivalue field to the index and using it to filter the products based on which warehouses have stock.
+The Optimizely Dogfood sample repository in GitHub includes an example of adding a multi-value field to the index and using it to filter the products based on which warehouses have stock.
 It demonstrates how to add a new filter pipe to the FormProductFilter pipeline and how to pass a custom parameter from the external API into the search provider.
+The example is available for both Elasticsearch version 5 (Nest5, Search Rebuild Version 1) and Elasticsearch version 7 (Nest7, Search Rebuild Version 2).